Karl Kirchwey: Career

-Kirchwey has taught at the secondary school level at the American School in Switzerland (TASIS) and Elizabeth Irwin High School (New York City).
-At the college level, he has taught at Smith College, Wesleyan, Yale and Columbia Universities and at Bryn Mawr College, where he served as Director of Creative Writing (2000-2010).
+Kirchwey has taught at the secondary school level at The American School in Switzerland (TASIS) and Elizabeth Irwin High School (New York City).
+At the college level, he has taught at Smith College, Wesleyan, Yale and Columbia universities and at Bryn Mawr College, where he served as Director of Creative Writing (2000–2010).
 Since 2014, he has been Professor of English and Creative Writing at Boston University, where he teaches in the MFA Program in Creative Writing and in the MFA degree program in Literary Translation.
-His career as an arts administrator and literary curator has included service as the Director of the Unterberg Poetry Center of the 92nd Street YM-YWHA in New York (1987-2000) and the Andrew Heiskell Arts Director at the American Academy in Rome (2010-13).
-At the college and university level, he has taught in and directed the Creative Writing Program at Bryn Mawr College (2000-10), directed the MFA Program in Creative Writing at Boston University (2014-16), and served as Associate Dean of Faculty for the Humanities in the College of Arts & Sciences at Boston University (2017-22).
+His career as an arts administrator and literary curator has included service as the Director of the Unterberg Poetry Center of the 92nd Street Y in New York (1987–2000) and the Andrew Heiskell Arts Director at the American Academy in Rome (2010–13).
+At the college and university level, he has taught in and directed the Creative Writing Program at Bryn Mawr College (2000–10), directed the MFA Program in Creative Writing at Boston University (2014–16), and served as Associate Dean of Faculty for the Humanities in the College of Arts & Sciences at Boston University (2017–22).